-Trainir g Documentation Note: a pplies to all training in this section "Records of Stockperson Training" Stockp refresh develo ersons must be provided training at orientation, as well as yearly updates/ er courses (and opportunities for continuing education and professional oment) and specialized training in aspects of animal welfare appropriate to the operation.
+Trainin g Documentation Note: a pplies to all training in this section "Records of Stockperson Training" Stockpo refresh develop level of ersons must be provided training at orientation, as well as yearly updates/ er courses (and opportunities for continuing education and professional oment) and specialized training in aspects of animal welfare appropriate to the operation.
 For all training of personnel: Training must be presented in the workers' native language.
 Training may include company SOPs, videos, manuals, classroom settings, online instruction, etc. as appropriate.
 Training must include 'hand's on' experience and evaluations.
-Training must include review of the American Humane Certified Animal Welfare Standards.
-Training must clearly define what is expected of each stockperson so that each

-M33 is fully aware of their duties and responsibilities.
-Training records must be signed by both the trainer and the trainee, and include the training topic and date of: orientation, yearly update/ refresher course, or specialized training. ☐ Yes☐ No☐ N/A /10
+Training must include review of the American Humane CertifiedTM Animal Welfare Standards.
+Training must clearly define what is expected of each stockperson so that each is fully aware of their duties and responsibilities.
+M33 Training records must be signed by both the trainer and the trainee, and include the training topic and date of: orientation, yearly update/ refresher course, or specialized training. ☐ Yes ☐ No ☐ N/A /10